pmorch/perl-Class-Storage/README.md

 cannot live with a magic string, you can also provide `magicString => undef`

-But then you won't be able to rebless that data.
+But then you won't be able to re-bless that data.
 If this is your itch, you may actually want [Data::Structure::Util](https://metacpan.org/pod/Data::Structure::Util) instead.

-### Returns unbless-ed/rebless-ed data + modifies input argument
+### Returns packed/unpacked data + modifies input argument

 The valid data is returned.
 However, for speed, we also modify and re-use data from the input value.
-So don't rely on being able to reuse the `$data` input for `bless` and `unbless` after they've been called and don't modify them either.
+So don't rely on being able to reuse the `$data` input for `bless` and `packObjects` after they've been called and don't modify them either.

 If you don't want your input modified: